stevenhuyn/wgpu-cellular-automata/README.md

 # 3D Cellular Automata via wgpu

 Making a 3D Celluar Automata (Like Conway's Game but 3D!) to learn [wgpu](https://github.com/gfx-rs/wgpu) a cross-plaform graphics API.
+Utilises the GPU via a compute shader to generate each step of the simulation in real time.

 Foundations of the code built off of [sotrh's tutorial](https://sotrh.github.io/learn-wgpu/#what-is-wgpu)